 Elizabeth is married to a high school classmate, Jason, who she admits to always feeling butterflies for, and they have two amazing boys whom they are homeschooling.

-“God has blessed me.
-I don’t know why, but I’m so grateful for how God has blessed my life,” she says.
-“Coming home, back to Texas, my family, my incredible husband, my precious boys, and working at La Hacienda–it’s almost too good to be true.”
+“I am so grateful for how God has blessed my life.
+Coming home, back to Texas, my family, my incredible husband, my precious boys, and working at La Hacienda–it’s almost too good to be true.”